-Eligible actions for operating support
+Expenditure eligible for operating support

-Within specific objective better information exchange, operating support within the programmes shall cover:
+1. Within the specific objective set out in point (a) of Article 3(2), operating support within the Member States’ programmes shall cover:

-• Maintenance and helpdesk of security relevant EU and, where relevant, national ICT systems contributing to the achievement of the objectives of this Regulation.
+(a) maintenance and helpdesk of security-relevant EU and, where relevant, national ICT systems that contribute to the achievement of the objectives of this Regulation

-• staff costs contributing to the achievement of the objectives of this Regulation
+(b) staff costs that contribute to the achievement of the objectives of this Regulation.

-Within specific objective increased operational cooperation, operating support within the national programmes shall cover:
+2. Within the specific objective set out in point (b) of Article 3(2), operating support within the Member States’ programmes shall cover:

-• maintenance of technical equipment or means of transport used for actions in the area of prevention, detection and investigation of serious and organised crime with a cross-border dimension.
+(a) maintenance of technical equipment or means of transport used for actions in the area of prevention, detection and investigation of serious and organised crime with a cross-border dimension

-• staff costs contributing to the achievement of the objectives of this Regulation
+(b) staff costs that contribute to the achievement of the objectives of this Regulation.

-Within specific objective strengthened capabilities to prevent and to combat crime, operating support within the national programmes shall cover:
+3. Within the specific objective set out in point (c) of Article 3(2), operating support within the Member States’ programmes shall cover:

-• maintenance of technical equipment or means of transport used for actions in the area of prevention, detection and investigation of serious and organised crime with a cross-border dimension.
+(a) maintenance of technical equipment or means of transport used for actions in the area of prevention, detection and investigation of serious and organised crime with a cross-border dimension

-• staff costs contributing to the achievement of the objectives of this Regulation
+(b) staff costs that contribute to the achievement of the objectives of this Regulation.

-Actions which are not eligible under Article 4(3) shall not be covered.
+4. Expenditure concerning actions which are not eligible under Article 5(5) shall not be covered.

 ANNEX VIII

-Output and result indicators referred to in Article 24(3)
+Output and result indicators as referred to in Article 27(3)

-Specific Objective 1: Better information exchange
+Specific Objective 1: Better information exchange as referred to in point (a) of Article 3(2)

 Output indicators